48productions/IceBeats/Readme.md

 ## Visualization
  * FFT-based music visualization using the Teensy Audio Library
- * Multiple visualization effects and color palettes, cycled at random when music is quiet
+ * Multiple visualization effects and color palettes (Planned: Cycled at random when music is quiet)
- * Multiple idle animations to play when there is no music
+ * Planned: Multiple idle animations to play when there is no music
- * Reads StepMania's SextetStream lighting format via serial to drive traditional DDR/ITG-style cabinet lights
+ * Planned: Reads StepMania's SextetStream lighting format via serial to drive traditional DDR/ITG-style cabinet lights

+## Todo:
+ * Everything :(